 Seek An Attorney Experienced In Legal Malpractice

 It is understandable that a client who believes a former attorney was incompetent or negligent may feel skittish about hiring another one, so it is important to seek out one with significant experience in lawyer malpractice.
 New York law legal malpractice law is complicated, so counsel who is familiar with the issues is essential.
 The experienced lawyer will also have relationships with legal experts to analyze the underlying claim and testify if necessary as to the likelihood of success if not for the original attorney’s actions.

 One of the challenges is the statute of limitations, which in legal malpractice is three years from the act of malpractice.
 However, calculating that deadline can be tricky and exceptions may apply.

 Legal counsel can also evaluate whether additional claims may be available against a former lawyer such as breach of fiduciary duty, fraud, breach of contract, unjust enrichment, conversion and more.

-The lawyers of Schwartz, Ponterio & Levenson, PLLC, represent legal malpractice clients throughout the New York City area.
+The lawyers of Schwartz & Ponterio, PLLC, represent legal malpractice clients throughout the New York City area.